PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-18 05:43:29
+Last updated: 2024-04-18 05:44:02
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: You need to figure out what the fuck you want. - Nicky Nichols